gh9049/React-App/README.md

+# ToolTip

+This is a React-App mainly focued to tool-tip.

+Here there are options to set the tooltip for the given five buttons.
+And the changes can be seen on the live preview of the buttons.

+# To know more info about react app:

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).